hci-a-if-its-2019/assignment-3-yolandahp/README.md

  - **Feedback**: Negative feedback
  - **Incidence**: -
  - **Reason**: The Participant is not familiar with Up-Rate and Down-Rate button for like or dislike a post.
 They prefer Thumbs or Love button for like some post.
- - **Resolution**: I Up-Rate or Vote is way better than like or dislike only if people understand the differences.
+ - **Resolution**: I think that Up-Rate or Vote is way better than like or dislike only if people understand the differences.
 Nobody cares if you like or dislike a post.
 They care if a post is worth to read.
 That’s what upvotes and downvotes are supposed to indicate.
 So I will not change the up-rate and down-rate button.
     - Add background color for rate button group
     - Change the color of hit number of rate